 The patient will then meet with a clinician who will conduct the remainder of the evaluation.

 During the hour session the practitioner will cover the following:

 Mechanism of injury

 Binocular vision screening

 The clinician will summarize their findings for the patient and develop an action plan.
 In more complex cases, the patient will be assigned a case manager who will help oversee the treatment and ensure that all the members of the interdisciplinary team are working in a Cohesive manner.

 The treatment plan will be tailored based on the results of the assessment.
-This plan may include manual therapy (hand on), visual and vestibular training, exertion.
+This plan may include manual therapy (hand on), visual and vestibular training and exertion.
 As the patient improves, the clinician adapts.
-Neurocognive testing may be used during the recovery to track progress and identify areas of weakness.
+Neurocognitive testing may be used during the recovery to track progress and identify areas of weakness.

-When treating a concussion, one can no longer rely on the presence of symptoms alone to determine whether or not a the patient has recovered.
-The patient may feel fine, but testing may reveal deficits that could make the patient more vulnerable to rein jury and could impact performance in the classroom, at work or on the field, ice or court.
+When treating a concussion, one can no longer rely on the presence of symptoms alone to determine whether or not the patient has recovered.
+The patient may feel fine, but testing may reveal deficits that could make the patient more vulnerable to reinjure and could impact performance in the classroom, at work or on the field, ice or court.